-Webless Spiders: How They Trap Their Prey Without Webs
+Webless Spiders: How They Trap Their Prey without Webs

 Close-Up: A Spider's Eight Eyes

 There are roughly 5,000 different species of jumping spiders, making it the largest subgroup of spiders.
 They are known for their extremely keen vision, which they need when traveling and attacking prey.
 They travel by jumping from place to place using a silk tether that assures that they won't lose their place even if they happen to fall.
-If they fall, they will just climb up the silk thread and get back to where they once were.
+If they fall, they will climb up the silk thread and get back to where they once were.

 They have a unique jumping mechanism.
-Rather than relying on a great muscular system, like cats, kangaroos, and other mammals, they rely on the circulatory system, which works like a hydraulic piston.
+Rather than relying on a muscular system, like cats, kangaroos, and other mammals, they rely on the circulatory system, which works like a hydraulic piston.
 This lightweight mechanism allows them to jump unusually high, despite their short legs.

 Although jumping spiders are known for their speed, some rely on their ability to spit.
 A spitting spider or scytodid usually has a big head that contains enlarged venom glands.
 Their head measures a little less than a quarter of the total size of the spider.

-Their spit consists of a gummy substance that is venomous.
+The spider's spit consists of a gummy substance that is venomous.
 When spraying their victim, they often will move in a zigzag fashion, which will cause the venom to cover the entire surface of their prey.
 Because the substance is very sticky, it will then immobilize their prey, giving the hunter time to approach and eat their victim.
-This gummy substance is so effective that it actually allows the spider to capture prey larger than itself.
+This gummy substance is so effective that it allows the spider to capture prey larger than itself.

 Not all trapdoor spiders burrow in the ground; some will construct a tube of silk with a trapdoor in a bark crevice.
 Regardless, the trapdoors are camouflaged very well and are very hard to see.
 The hinge is usually made of spider silk.
 As a trapdoor spider awaits its prey, it will use its claws to hold the door shut.
 Once it feels the vibrations of an insect, it will release the trapdoor, jump out, and capture its prey.

-Trapdoor spiders are usually large, hairy, and harmless to humans.
+Trapdoor spiders are usually giant, hairy, and harmless to humans.
 They also use their trapdoor to hatch their young.
 The baby spiders will live in the burrow for two or three weeks before they leave to live on their own, where they will burrow and make trapdoors of their own.

 One of the most feared spiders is the tarantula.
 Tarantulas are known for their size and hairiness.
 Although there are so many subspecies and the sizes range greatly, most tarantulas' bodies fall within 1 to 4 inches (2.5 to 10 centimeters), not including their legs.
 The males are generally smaller.
 There are nearly 900 species of tarantulas.

 These spiders use the ambush method to capture their prey and do not build webs.
-Most tarantulas will stick to insects as their main source of food, but bigger tarantulas, like the Goliath Bird-Eating Spider, will kill and eat mice, birds, and even lizards.
+Most tarantulas will stick to insects as their primary source of food, but bigger tarantulas, like the Goliath Bird-Eating Spider, will kill and eat mice, birds, and even lizards.

 Despite their bad rap, tarantulas are not as harmful as they may appear.
-Although many fear the tarantula's venom, generally their venom is not strong enough to kill a person, though it may cause extreme pain.
+Although many fear the tarantula's venom, generally, their venom is not strong enough to kill a person, though it may cause extreme pain.
 A very few people suffer an allergic reaction.
 Tarantulas generally will not bite unless cornered; they prefer to run rather than bite.

-© 2010 Angela Michelle
+© 2010 Angela Michelle Schultz